thoughtworks/talisman/contributing.md

 4. Ensure that all the tests pass.
 5. Submit the pull request.

+## Updating Talisman Gihub Pages

+1. Checkout a new branch from gh-pages
+2. Navigate to the docs/ folder and update the files
+3. See instructions for checking locally [here](https://github.com/thoughtworks/talisman/blob/gh-pages/README.md).
+4. Raise a pull reqeuest against branch gh-pages

 ## Releasing

 * Follow the instructions at the end of 'Developing locally' to build the binaries